SERAP Urges Buhari to Probe Attack on Obi, Other Cases of Election-related Harassment

 Udora Orizu in Abuja

+The attack came on the heels of reported 339 incidents of election-related intimidation, harassment and violence across the country in 2022.

-SERAP also urged Buhari to direct the IG and Attorney General of the Federation and Minister of Justice, Abubakar Malami, SAN to name and shame any politicians and other perpetrators.
+SERAP also urged Buhari to direct the IG and Attorney General of the Federation and Minister of Justice, Abubakar Malami to name and shame politicians and other perpetrators involved in violent attacks.

 SERAP further urged him to caution state governors to end reported suppression of campaigns by opposition parties within their states, and to ensure the security and safety of opposition candidates, members and supporters.

-In the letter dated 28 January, 2023 and signed by SERAP deputy director Kolawole Oluwadare, the organization said, escalating cases of election-related intimidation, harassment, and violence are fundamentally inconsistent with the principle of free and fair elections.
+In the letter dated January, 28, 2023, and signed by SERAP’s Deputy Director, Kolawole Oluwadare, the organisation said, escalating cases of election-related intimidation, harassment, and violence were fundamentally inconsistent with the principle of free and fair elections.

-According to SERAP, investigating and prosecuting these cases, and bringing perpetrators to justice would stop further violence, facilitate free and fair elections, and encourage Nigerians to freely exercise their right to vote.
+According to SERAP, investigating and prosecuting such cases and bringing perpetrators to justice would stop further violence, facilitate free and fair elections, and encourage Nigerians to freely exercise their right to vote.

+The letter read in part, “The Nigerian Constitution 1999 (as amended), the Electoral Act, and the country’s international human rights obligations recognise as fundamental the right to participate in one’s government, and the free and fair elections that implement it.